d2lfederation/documentation/README.md

 {% endwcag %}
 ```

-## Deploying the Site
+## Deploying

-The site uses Travis CI to automatically build and test the site after each commit.

-If a commit is tagged, Travis will also deploy the site to its bucket in AWS.
+The site is deployed to Amazon S3 during the [Travis CI build step](https://travis-ci.org/BrightspaceUI/documentation/).
+A deployment will occur under two conditions:

+### Pull Requests

+When a pull request is created, the site containing the changes from the pull request will be deployed to `/pr/<pull-request-number>/`.
+Any subsequent commits to that pull request will trigger a re-deploy which overwrites the original.
+For this reason, browser caching of the assets is disabled.

+### Tagged Commits

+Tagged commits are used to signify a major release of the documentation site.
+Do not use tags for any other purpose.
+When a tagged commit occurs, the site will be deployed to `/<tag-value>/`.

+At the same time, the root of the documentation site will have its redirect adjusted to point at the new tagged location.

 [ci-url]: https://travis-ci.org/Brightspace/valence-ui-docs
 [ci-image]: https://travis-ci.org/Brightspace/valence-ui-docs.svg?branch=master